particle-iot/docs/src/content/reference/device-os/firmware.md

 A **Watchdog Timer** is designed to rescue your device should an unexpected problem prevent code from running.
 This could be the device locking or or freezing due to a bug in code, accessing a shared resource incorrectly, corrupting memory, and other causes.

 Device OS includes a software-based watchdog, [ApplicationWatchdog](/reference/device-os/api/application-watchdog/application-watchdog/), that is based on a FreeRTOS thread.
 It theoretically can help when user application enters an infinite loop.
 However, it does not guard against the more problematic things like deadlock caused by accessing a mutex from multiple threads with thread swapping disabled, infinite loop with interrupts disabled, or an unpredictable hang caused by memory corruption.
 Only a hardware watchdog can handle those situations.
+In practice, the application watchdog is rarely effective.

 The application note [AN023 Watchdog Timers](/hardware/best-practices/watchdog-timers/) has information about hardware watchdog timers, and hardware and software designs for the TPL5010 and AB1805.